tjoozey/NokiaXFlappy/README.md

 Flappy Bird Nokia X
 ============

 Flappy Bird for Nokia X built on Eclipse ADT, Java, and a bit of Javascript.
+This app is live on Nokia Ovi Store.

 **Sections**